aio-libs/yarl/docs/api.rst

 *user*, *path*, *query* and *fragment* URL parts and *IDNA-encoded* (:rfc:`5891`) for *host*.

-Constructor and midification operators perform *encoding* for all parts automatically.
+Constructor and modification operators perform *encoding* for all parts automatically.
 The library assumes all data uses *UTF-8* for *percent-encoded* tokens.